learn-co-curriculum/phase-3-hashketball/README.md

 Write a method called `game_hash` that returns your nested data structure.
 We might suggest starting off with having `game_hash` return only a `{}`.
-Then run the `game_hash` tests (see next section) and slowly build up your NDS to satisfy those tests.
+Then run the `game_hash` tests (see next section) and slowly build up your nested data structure to satisfy those tests.
 We'll describe the strategy here in the next sections.

-### Process Tip: Writing NDS is Hard
+### Process Tip: Writing Nested Data Structures is Hard

-Writing NDSs is challenging because we humans can lose track of whether or not we closed a `{...}` set or added a `,` in the right place.
-Running a small chunk of tests (more on that in the next section ) to make sure our NDS is _syntactically valid_ (i.e. honors Ruby's grammar rules) is a good idea.
+Writing nested data structures is challenging because we humans can lose track of whether or not we closed a `{...}` set or added a `,` in the right place.
+Running a small chunk of tests (more on that in the next section ) to make sure our nested data structure is _syntactically valid_ (i.e. honors Ruby's grammar rules) is a good idea.
 This allows a process like:

 * Start with something _syntactically valid_, but _incorrect_ e.g. `{}`
 * Make an edit
 * run the tests
-* Is the NDS valid?
+* Is the nested data structure valid?
 Great!
 * Make another edit
 * Run the tests...error!
 * Add missing comma